WEcompany36/WE-s-Robbery-Kit/README.md

 For help and support, reply to this: https://devforum.roblox.com/t/wes-robbery-kit-open-sourced/875009

-Here is a standalone .rbxm file, which you can convert to a .rbxl file or add directly to your game:
+the kit also has a standalone .rbxm file, which you can convert to a .rbxl file or add directly to your game.